Save the date for SEAS 2019: Tuesday, April 23, 10am-2pm @ GMU Center for the Arts

 SEAS brings these students together to amplify youth voice in environmental problem-solving.
 Student presenters, green/eco teams, and classroom groups share their projects reducing waste, conserving energy, improving water quality, and preserving natural habitat in their schoolyards and communities.
 Each year we host as many as 500 student participants from 40 area schools.

 SEAS allows students, teachers and administrators to network, build knowledge and gain ideas to further their school’s efforts in environmental stewardship.
-In addition, two dozen partner organizations such as federal, state and local agencies and NGOs provide hands-on learning activities for the students and talk to kids about their careers.
+In addition, two dozen partner organizations such as federal, state and local agencies and NGOs provide hands-on green STEAM learning activities for the students and talk to kids about their careers.

 Elected officials, senior school personnel, corporations, state education officials, and others are invited to the event to share with the students and to become more aware of the strength of student environmental action in Northern Virginia and the importance of supporting such work.